tulibraries/isilon-tracker/Documentation/migration-status-automation.md

 The automation uses these existing migration statuses:
 - "Migrated" - For Rule 1
-- "Don't migrate" - For Rules 2, 3, and 4
+- "Don't migrate" - For Rules 2 and 4 (during CSV import), Rule 3 (via separate task)
-- "Needs review" (default) - When no automation rules apply
+- "Needs review" (default) - When no automation rules apply during CSV import

+**Note:** Rule 3 duplicates will initially get "Needs review" status during CSV import, then updated to "Don't migrate" by the separate duplicate detection task.

 ## Testing